-On June 27, 2017, in connection with the 2017 PIPE, the Company entered into a Registration Rights Agreement (the "Registration Rights Agreement") with the Institutional Investors and Dr. Springer.
-Pursuant to the Registration Rights Agreement, the Company agreed to prepare and file a registration statement with the SEC within 20 days after the closing of the 2017 PIPE for purposes of registering the resale of the shares of common stock issued and sold in the 2017 PIPE (the "Shares"), the Warrant Shares, and any shares of common stock issued as a dividend or other distribution with respect to the Shares or Warrant Shares.
+On June 27, 2017, in connection with the 2017 PIPE, the Company entered into a registration rights agreement (the "2017 Registration Rights Agreement") with the Institutional Investors and Dr. Springer.
+Pursuant to the 2017 Registration Rights Agreement, the Company agreed to prepare and file a registration statement with the SEC within 20 days after the closing of the 2017 PIPE for purposes of registering the resale of the shares of common stock issued and sold in the 2017 PIPE, the Warrant Shares, and any shares of common stock issued as a dividend or other distribution with respect to the shares of common stock or Warrant Shares.
 The 2017 PIPE registration statement was declared effective by the SEC on July 21, 2017.

-The Company agreed to indemnify the Institutional Investors and Dr. Springer, their officers, directors, members, employees and agents, successors and assigns under the registration statement from certain liabilities and to pay all fees and expenses (excluding any legal fees of the selling holder(s), and any underwriting discounts and selling commissions) incident to the Company's obligations under the Registration Rights Agreement.
+The Company agreed to indemnify the Institutional Investors and Dr. Springer, their officers, directors, members, employees and agents, successors and assigns under the registration statement from certain liabilities and to pay all fees and expenses (excluding any legal fees of the selling holder(s), and any underwriting discounts and selling commissions) incident to the Company's obligations under the 2017 Registration Rights Agreement.